|The Frankfurt-Tipp rating:|

-Shashi Godbole (Sridevi) is tired of being reared by her husband Satish (Adil Hussain) and her children because of their lack of education.
-Especially her daughter Sabna (Navika Kotia) finds it very funny that her mother doesn't speak a word of English.
-When Shashi is asked by her sister Manu (Sujatha Kumar) to help her with the preparations for the wedding of her niece Radha (Priya Anand) in New York, the housewife is a bit scared at first.
-Because travelling to the USA without any knowledge of English will certainly not be easy.
-But when she arrives in the foreign land, she decides without further ado to make a virtue out of her misery.
-Secretly she attends a language course, with which she finally wants to fight for the respect of her family again.
-And indeed, not only their English improves, but also their self-esteem.
-But what Shashi didn't expect is the interest that another language student, the French cook Laurent (Mehdi Nebbou), has in her - and that she also likes it…
+Shashi Godbole (Sridevi) is tired of her husband Satish (Adil Hussain) and children always teasing her about her lack of education.
+Most especially, her daughter Sabna (Navika Kotia) apparently finds it extremely funny that her mother doesn't speak a word of English.
+When Shashi is asked by her sister Manu (Sujatha Kumar) to help her prepare for her niece Radha's (Priya Anand) wedding in New York, the housewife is initially a bit scared.
+After all, travelling to the US completely without knowing English is definitely not going to be easy.
+But once in the foreign country, she decides to make a virtue out of her misery.
+She secretly attends a language course, with which she also wants to finally win the respect of her family again.
+And indeed, not only her English improves, but also her self-esteem.
+But what Shashi didn't count on is the interest that another language student, French chef Laurent (Mehdi Nebbou), takes in her - and that she likes it too.

-Bollywood icon Sridevi, who celebrates her comeback after a long family break with this film, gives the intimidated housewife, who suffers from the constant teasing of her family and above all seems to be afraid of everyone in a foreign country, without any form of subtlety, whereby her portrayal fits perfectly to the staging of Gauri Shinde.
-Especially in the moments when Indian and American culture meet, Shinde is beating around with the cliché hammer, which finds its almost embarrassing climax in the drawing of the gay language teacher.
-Of course, somehow not only the teacher, but also all participants of the language course are very likeable and you feel like spending more time with them.
+Bollywood icon Sridevi, who makes her comeback with this film after a long family hiatus, gives the shy housewife, who suffers from the constant teasing of her family and seems to be terrified of everything and everyone in a foreign land, without any form of subtlety, which however makes her performance a perfect match for Gauri Shinde's direction.
+Especially in the moments when Indian and American cultures collide, Shinde just lashes out with the cliché hammer, which reaches its almost embarrassing climax in the drawing of the gay language teacher.
+Sure, somehow not only the teacher but also all the participants of the language course are very likeable and one definitely feels the desire to spend more time with them.
 But this pleasure is hardly granted to the viewer.
-Instead, Shashi has to escape the incomprehension of her family again and again or deal with rude Americans, always with the frightened gaze of a deer shocked by the spotlight.
+Instead, Shashi has to repeatedly evade her family's lack of understanding or deal with rude Americans, always with the frightened look of a deer shocked by the headlights.